Maryland grants stimulus aid to undocumented immigrants, other noncitizens

 Hogan previously balked at extending benefits to noncitizens as part of the state’s recently passed $1.1 billion coronavirus stimulus package, warning lawmakers that including it in that legislation would jeopardize the entire bill.

 But his spokesman, Michael Ricci, said Friday that Hogan will not veto the stand-alone measure that will accomplish the same goal.
 It passed both chambers with veto-proof majorities on a largely party-line vote.
-Ricci said the governor will allow the bill to become law without his signature.
+The governor will allow the bill to become law without his signature, Ricci said.
 He declined to comment further.

-In the recently passed stimulus bill, Maryland expanded its Earned Income Tax Credit to become most generous in the country.
+In the recently passed stimulus bill, Maryland expanded its earned income tax credit to become the most generous in the country.
 The measure, which is modeled after the federal credit by the same name, gives cash payments to the working poor on a sliding scale.
 Larger benefits go to families with multiple children and lower incomes.

 To qualify, families must earn less than $56,800 a year, and individuals must earn no more than $15,820.
 The maximum benefit amounts to several thousand dollars each year.